-How hypnosis heals
+How hypnosis can help heal

 In this hypnotic state, the subconscious mind is open, focused, and highly suggestible.

-EEG readings show that we can actually fall into a states of hypnosis (of varying intensity) several times throughout the day.
-Not just before falling into deep sleep and before waking, but also while daydreaming, getting lost in a book, and even while doing something repetitive like driving home from work.
+EEG readings show that we can actually fall into a state of hypnosis (of varying intensity) several times throughout the day.
+Not just before falling into a deep sleep and before waking, but also while daydreaming, getting lost in a book, and even while doing something repetitive like driving home from work.

 You know that feeling of being so into a book or movie that the rest of the world seems to disappear and you lose track of time?
 That is a state of hypnosis.
 Surely, you are familiar with this flow-type state in one way or another.